Gianfranco Ravasi

 Gianfranco Ravasi (born 18 October 1942) is an Italian prelate of the Catholic Church and a biblical scholar.
 A cardinal since 2010, he was President of the Pontifical Council for Culture from 2007 to 2022.
 He headed Milan's Ambrosian Library from 1989 to 2007.

 Biography

 Early life

-The oldest of three children, Ravasi was born in Merate, Province of Lecco.
+The oldest of three children, Ravasi was born in Merate, province of Lecco, Kingdom of Italy.
 His father was an anti-fascist treasury agent who served in Sicily during World War II, but later deserted the army; it took him 18 months to return to his family.
 Ravasi later said: "My search has always been for something permanent, for what is behind the transitory, the contingent.
 I'm fighting loss and death, which probably relates to the absence of my father in my first years."
 His mother was a schoolteacher.

 Early career

 Ravasi planned on a career teaching Greek and Latin classics before decided to join the priesthood.
 He attended the seminary of Milan and was ordained by Cardinal Giovanni Colombo on 28 June 1966.
 He studied in Rome at the Pontifical Gregorian University and the Pontifical Biblical Institute.
 He spent summers in Syria, Jordan, Iraq, and Turkey, working as an archaeologist with such figures as Kathleen Kenyon and Roland de Vaux.

 He later served as a professor of exegesis of the Old Testament at the Theological Faculty of Northern Italy in Milan.
 From 1989 to 2007, he was prefect of the Ambrosian Library, where he became a well-known figure in literary and academic circles while also giving popular lectures on religious subjects.